RaniAgus/subjects-graph/README.md

 How to validate offline behavior:

 1. Start a local server from the repo root (see instructions above).
-2. Open https://localhost:8000 (or http) in Chrome/Edge DevTools.
+2. Open `localhost` in Chrome/Edge DevTools.
 3. Open DevTools > Application > Service Workers and ensure `sw.js` is registered and the cache (`subjects-graph-cache-v1`) contains `index.html` and `data.json`.
 4. In DevTools > Application > Service Workers, check "Offline" and refresh.
 5. Confirm the app still loads and you can interact with it (cycle statuses, export/import, etc.).